-So while Uncle Eddie went to continue fixing up things around the house, Arnold took some time alone.
+So while Uncle Eddie went to continue fixing up things around the house, Arnold took some time alone with the Lord.

 "Jesus," he started off.
 "Why did you let me get sick, and have to miss the fun at the park?
 I'm sure You must have a reason."